brandonweiss/discharge/README.md

 If you want to create a new AWS user with specific permissions/policies for deployment, you can add another profile in the credentials file and specify the custom profile you’ve added.

-If you prefer environment variables or you are running discharge in an automated environment like a continuous integration/deployment server you can omit this configuration option.
+If you prefer environment variables or you are running Discharge in an automated environment like a continuous integration/deployment server you can omit this configuration option.

 **aws_region** `String`